gbernat/resilient_fn_AWS/doc/README.md

 ---
 ## Function - AWS: EC2 create snapshot
-Create a volume snapshot if aws_resource_id a Volume (vol-xxx..xxx), or an image if it is an Instance id (i-xxx...xxx)
+Creates a volume snapshot if aws_resource_id is a Volume (vol-xxx..xxx), or creates a complete image if it is an Instance Id (i-xxx...xxx)

  ![screenshot: fn-aws-ec2-create-snapshot ](./screenshots/fn-aws-ec2-create-snapshot.png)